TLCFEM/suanPan-manual/docs/Collection/Process/set.md

 In a general non-linear context, each substep requires at least two system solving, one for initial guess, one for convergence test.
-There is no general way to detect linear system automatically, with which we know the initial guess leads to convergence so that the further system solving is not necessary.
+There is no general way to detect a linear system automatically, with which we know the initial guess leads to convergence so that further system solving is not necessary.
 To speed up simulation, one can use the following command to indicate the system is linear.

 ```
 set linear_system true